The One Factor That Determines Your Fitness Success

 Luckily all these plans depend on one single component: Consistency.

-Every training plan from a training-for-your-first-5K to an intricate upper/lower body split with heart rate based cardio intervals won’t do anything if they aren’t done with consistency.
-Naturally you aren’t going to see drastic changes in your physique or be able to run a 3 hour marathon without hard work and a rather strict adherence to a well planned training program, but to reap the vast number of benefits exercise can bring all you need to do is consistently get moving for 30 minutes most days of the week.
+Naturally, you aren’t going to see drastic changes in your physique, or be able to run a 3 hour marathon, without specialized training.
+But, to reap the vast benefits of exercise, all you need is to consistently get moving for 30 minutes most days of the week.

-Many people are daunted by the feeling if they can’t fit in a straight 30-60 minute sweat fest they aren’t getting any benefits.
+So many of us are daunted by the feeling if they can’t fit in a straight 45-60 minute sweat fest, there’s no point.
 Wrong.
 Every bit adds up.
-Get your heart rate up for a few 10-15 minute bouts a day and you’re still benefiting.
-Only time for 15 minutes?
-It’s better than nothing so go for it!
+Get your heart rate up for a couple 10-15 minute sessions a day and you’re benefiting.
+Remember: Any minutes are better than no minutes.

 Set the right goals